 A key focus of the curriculum is the knowledge and application of grammar and accurate spelling.
 Our pupils have weekly sessions which centrally focus on these elements of learning and these are followed up in other sessions too.
 It is important that pupils understand that grammar and spelling runs through all the writing that they do and that we see their learning reflected in work scrutiny in a range of subjects.

 Key Stage One pupils learn spellings through phonics and a particular focus on ‘tricky words’.

-In Key Stage Two, rules are taught on Mondays and re-enforced through the week.
+In Key Stage Two, rules are taught in school and revised for homework.